 THE SATANIC ILLUMINATI SUPER BOWL HALFTIME CONSPIRACY NOBODY THOUGHT THROUGH

-To be honest I’m not a big Super Bowl fan.
-But I am very interested in the annual Illuminati Super Bowl halftime mind control ritual.
+I’m not a big Super Bowl fan, but I am very interested in the annual Illuminati Super Bowl halftime mind control ritual.

 Still, this allegation strikes me as particularly odd even by their standards.
-After all, look how hard American business interests market the Super Bowl to anti-Satanist agendas.
+After all, look how hard American business interests market the Super Bowl to anti-Satanist weirdos.

 But somehow, like water into wine, all that pandering mystically becomes persecution instead.
 I guess all things really are possible through the power of Satan.